 |Affinity Bloc:||Sub-Saharan Peoples|

 Many centuries ago, the vast number of Fulani tribes migrated from northern Africa and the Middle East into Central and West Africa.
 Today, most of them are semi-nomadic shepherds who travel with their flocks, always searching for better grazing land.
 The Sahara Desert forms their northernmost boundary, while the tsetse flies limit their movement to the south.
 Over the years, some of them have moved from being exclusively shepherds, to being scholarly, influential leaders in their communities.

 The Fulani tribes are grouped and named according to their locations, occupations, and dialects.
 The Liptako Fula are a branch of Fulani living in the Macina district of central Mali and northern Burkina Faso.
 They have lighter skin, thinner lips, and straighter hair than other African groups that live near them.
-This suggests that they are of Caucasian origin.
 They speak Masina, a Niger-Congo language.

 The hot, tropical climate of the Macina district provides wet and dry seasons, and these seasons dictate the lifestyle of the Liptako.
 They are a semi-nomadic people, mixing farming with shepherding.
 During the dry season, which lasts about four months, the young men usually move the herds of cattle, sheep or goats to the flood plains in search of better grazing land.
 They camp in portable shelters made of poles or branches covered with straw, leaves, or mats.